Anti-apartheid hero Desmond Tutu laid to rest at state funeral in South Africa - KESQ

 For decades, Tutu was one of the primary voices pushing the South African government to end apartheid, the country’s official policy of racial segregation.
 He won a Nobel Peace Prize in 1984, before apartheid ended in the early 1990s and the long-imprisoned Nelson Mandela became South Africa’s first Black president.

 The revered anti-apartheid fighter will be remembered as one of the most important voices of the 20th century.
-However, his funeral was set to be subdued: Before he died, Tutu asked for a simple service, according to two of his foundations.
+However, his funeral was set to be subdued: Before he died, Tutu asked for a simple service and the cheapest available coffin, according to two of his foundations.

-“He wanted no ostentatiousness or lavish spending.
-He asked that the coffin be the cheapest available, and that a bouquet of carnations from his family be the only flowers in the cathedral,” they said.
+Reverend Michael Nuttall, the retired Bishop of Natal who was once Tutu’s deputy, delivered the main sermon, calling Tutu a “giant among us morally and spiritually.”

-South Africans paid their respects before Tutu’s plain pine coffin on Thursday and Friday as it lay in state at the cathedral.
+His voice breaking at times, Nuttal said being Tutu’s deputy between 1989 and 1996 “struck a chord perhaps in the hearts and minds of many people: a dynamic Black leader and his White deputy in the dying years of apartheid; and hey presto, the heavens did not collapse.
+We were a foretaste, if you like, of what could be in our wayward, divided nation.”

 Events were planned throughout the country to give South Africans the opportunity to collectively mourn ‘”the Arch,” as he was known, while still practicing social distancing.